Vaccines: Guidelines & Recommendations

 - For infants:

-- Infants under 8 months born during or entering their first RSV season, if the mother has no or unknown RSV vaccine history, or the RSV vaccine was received less than 14 days prior to birth.
+- their mother received the RSV vaccine less than 14 days prior to birth.